-Lawsuit loans are normally offered as non-recourse financing, meaning that you will never have to repay more than your share of the amount recovered in a settlement or verdict.
-If your case is dismissed or a jury finds for the defendant you don't have to repay anything.
+These pre-settlement advances are normally offered as non-recourse funding, meaning that you will never have to repay the lender more than your share of the settlement or verdict from your case.
+If your case is dismissed by the court or if a jury finds for the defendant you won't have to repay anything.

-However, the fees associated with litigation funding of this type are very high.
-You should take great care in selecting a litigation funding company, and should both consult your own lawyer and ask appropriate questions before signing a contract with any lawsuit financing company.
+However, you should take care that the cost of any such loan does not exceed that available through other unsecured credit options, such as advances on a credit card or a lawsuit loan.
 Despite the high costs and interest rates associated with credit card debt or lawsuit loans, sometimes that debt remains comparable or cheaper than an unsecured personal loan, particularly if you find yourself unable to make payments.

-Additional Funding Options
+Other Funding Options

 It is wise, even with family, to reduce any loan agreements to writing.
-You can reassure your family by promising that they will be repaid out of your share of any lawsuit proceeds, and your lawyer can probably help with the paperwork.
+You can reassure your family with the cooperation of your lawyer, by promising that they will be repaid out of your share of any lawsuit proceeds.

-If you were injured at work you may be entitled to workers' compensation benefits.
+- If you were injured at work you may be entitled to workers' compensation benefits

 - You may also be able to avail yourself of subsidized health care coverage plans or Medicaid.